ruby/rdoc/RI.md

 ### `--no-all`

-Option `--no-all` (the default) specifies that for a given class or module, its method documents are not to be output.
+Option `--no-all` (the default) specifies that for a given class or module, its method documents are not to be included.

 ### `--no-dump`